-His later looseness of etchings gave his etchings an enormous appeal, and he was able to evoke an intensely powerful chiaroscuro on etchings.
+His later looseness of etchings gave his etchings an enormous appeal, and he could evoke an intensely powerful chiaroscuro on etchings.
 In addition, the quality of his etches made him extremely popular during his lifetime.
 It was brilliant marketing of a very ambitious painter who knew what was needed to succeed.

 Why Did Rembrandt Move To Amsterdam?

-Rembrandt’s father passed away in 1630, and his friend Jan Lievens moved to Londen in 1631.
+Rembrandt’s father died in 1630, and his friend Jan Lievens moved to Londen in 1631.
 The city of Leiden was in decline, while Amsterdam was a mesmerizing cosmopolitan alternative.

 In June 1631, Rembrandt lent a thousand guilders to the Amsterdam art dealer Hendrick Uylenburgh.
 This large sum shows that Rembrandt was already prosperous because a thousand guilders was a considerable sum at the time.
 With this loan, Rembrandt bought himself into the art dealer’s business.